vekee/duandahai/content/about.md

 author = "DUAN DAHAI"
 +++

-This is about Dan's multilingual blog, record problems and solutions about my skills grow process , and those stories saved in my note book.
+This is about Dan's multilingual blog, record problems and solutions in my tech grow process , and share my stories saved in my note book.
 If you like it, please click RSS in home page.

 The blogs of recommendation: